Page 1: Biography

 Te Āti Haunui-a-Pāpārangi leader, warrior, composer of waiata

-Probably some time in the late 1820s several tribes of the central North Island combined in an attack on the East Coast.
+Probably some time in the late 1820s, several tribes of the central North Island combined in an attack on the East Coast.
 Te Peehi Tūroa, with 300 Whanganui warriors, joined Mananui Te Heuheu Tūkino II and other leaders against Ngāti Kahungunu.
-The war party went on to the Poverty Bay area, where it defeated an army drawn from Rongowhakaata and Te Aitanga-a-Hauiti.
+The war party went on to Poverty Bay, where it defeated an army drawn from Rongowhakaata and Te Aitanga a Hauiti.
 Te Peehi Tūroa also joined Mananui in opposing the Tama-te-uaua migration of Te Āti Awa to Horowhenua in the early 1830s.

 In 1840 Te Peehi Tūroa signed the Treaty of Waitangi at Whanganui, with missionaries Henry Williams and Octavius Hadfield as witnesses.
 He also signed Edward Jerningham Wakefield's deed of purchase for Whanganui, but later, when the purchase was investigated by William Spain, denied having received payment for the land.
 He took part in the continuing negotiations over the Whanganui purchase in 1845.